abstractmachines/abramov-redux-egghead/README.md

 - Any state change is caused by a dispatch() call.

-- When an action is dispatched, the store calls the reducer that the action was created with,
+- When an action is dispatched, the store calls the reducer that the store was created with,

 - with the current state, and the action being dispatched.